mpuening/learn-jakartaee/learn-jakartaee-jaxrs/README.md

 ## JAX-RS

-After building the application, you can run this application with Open Liberty using this command from this `learn-jakartaee-jaxrs` directory:
+After building the application, you can run this application with various application servers using the following commands from this `learn-jakartaee-jaxrs` directory:

+### Open Liberty

+To start Open Liberty, run this command:

 ```
 mvn liberty:stop && mvn liberty:run

-mvn cargo:run

-tomee:run
 ```

-Once Liberty has started open your browser to [index.html](http://localhost:9080/learn-jakartaee-jaxrs/index.html)
+Once Liberty has started, open your browser to [index.html](http://localhost:9080/learn-jakartaee-jaxrs/index.html)

 From that page, you have three simple links to: